Keep your premises safe and risk free

 - The needs of vulnerable people, eg the elderly, young children or those with disabilities

-Our assessors will carry out the assessment using our bespoke software application, and many years of fire safety experience to ensure that your premises are fully assessed for fire risks to life, property and business continuity.
+Our assessors will carry out the assessment using our bespoke software application and have many years of fire safety experience to ensure that your premises are fully assessed for fire risks to life, property and business continuity.
 The software allows us to take and mark up photographs to assist in recording any observations and clearly stating the recommended action.

-Our Fire Risk Assessment will follow the 5 step risk assessment process as recommended by the HSE and the published Government guidance documentation for the Fire Safety Order 2005 as follows:
+Our Fire Risk Assessment will follow the 5-step risk assessment process as recommended by the HSE and the published Government guidance documentation for the Fire Safety Order 2005 as follows:

-- Identification of the fire hazards,
+- Identification of the fire hazards

-- Identifying the persons at risk from fire,
+- Identifying the persons at risk from fire

-- Evaluation of the fire risks (eliminate, reduce or control),
+- Evaluation of the fire risks (eliminate, reduce or control)

 - Recording of the significant findings, and to

-- Monitor and review fire safety processes.
+- Monitor and review fire safety processes